fedora-ci/rpminspect-runner/docs/development.md

+# rpminspect-image development

-# How to update rpminspect and/or the data package
+## How to update rpminspect and/or the data package

 There are two variables in the [Dockerfile](./Dockerfile) that control which version of `rpminspect`/`data package` is installed inside the container image: